RainbowMiner/RainbowMiner/README.md

 .. would start Blagominer_avx.exe with arguments "--argument1 whatsoever1", setting the working directory to "C:\Qbundle\BlagoMiner"

 ## FAQ

+### The RainbowMiner window cannot be moved, closed or minimized (Windows 11)

+On Windows 11, console windows are hosted by Windows Terminal by default.
+Windows Terminal has known issues with classic console applications: the RainbowMiner window may ignore all attempts to move, close, minimize or maximize it (sometimes the click is only executed after the window loses focus), and the `-windowstyle` used by the start scripts (maximized/hidden/normal) is not applied reliably.

+The watchdog start scripts (`StartWD.bat`, `StartWDHidden.bat`, `StartWDInWin.bat`) handle this automatically: on Windows 11 they relaunch themselves under the classic console host, no action is needed.

+For the regular start scripts (`Start.bat`, `StartHidden.bat`, `StartInWin.bat`) and for the window opened by RainbowMiner's built-in restart, switch the default terminal back to the classic console host once:

+1. Open `Settings` -> `System` -> `For developers`
+2. Set `Terminal` to `Windows Console Host`

+Alternatively, open the settings of Windows Terminal itself: `Startup` -> `Default terminal application` -> `Windows Console Host`.
+Restart RainbowMiner afterwards.

 ### How do I add RainbowMiner's Start.bat to the windows task scheduler for autostart?